hextremelabs/permiscus/README.md

 }
 ```

-The library not only reduces the amount of code by about half, but also improves
+The library not only reduces the amount of code by about half, but also greatly improves readability.
-the readability quite a bit.

 ## Usage

 The library is still in pre-release stage.
-If you are feeling adventurous, snapshots are available
+If you are feeling adventurous, you can pick up the latest build
 on [Sonatype OSS artifactory](https://oss.sonatype.org/content/groups/public/).

 The easiest way to add the required dependency is by using Gradle: